 When we're more sedentary and it's cool outside we tend to have few problems with foot odor.
 But as the temperature rises and we're walking or running our feet can become pretty stinky.
 Fungus and bacteria love a humid environment.

-1. Change out your shoes on a daily basis to let them dry out.
+1. Change out your shoes daily to let them dry out.

 2. Wear socks made from materials that wick away moisture from your feet; try socks with materials such as polypropylene or polyethylene instead of moisture attracting cotton.